MostlyEarlyBird/tfinit/README.md

-The appliction create a directory with tf files for each module.
+The appliction creates a directory with tf files for each module.

 The following files will be created in the directories:
 - main.tf